-If you have more time in Prague then you can see some of the amazing Churches outside of Prague including Sedlec Ossuary (Kutna Hora) and the Church of St John of Nepomuk in Zelena Hora.
+Some of the best Churches in Czech Republic include the Church of our Lady of Tyn and St. Wenceslas Church.
+However, if you have more time in the Czech Republic then you can see some of the amazing Churches outside of Prague including Sedlec Ossuary (Kutna Hora) and the Church of St John of Nepomuk in Zelena Hora.

 Discvovering Sedlec Ossuary – The Bone Church Prague